Q: Why do I see “triple laser speckle” on my projection screen?

 A: What you are seeing is known as triple laser speckle.
 This effect does not come from the screen itself, but from the way higher-gain Ambient Light Rejecting (ALR) screens interact with certain projectors.

-High-gain ALR screens are designed to make the image look brighter and more vivid by reflecting light more directionally.
-While this improves picture quality in brighter environments, it can also highlight certain artifacts, like laser speckle, that come from the projector’s light source.
+Elite Screens Ambient Ceiling light rejecting projector screens mostly carry ISF certified fabrics, which are designed to make the image look brighter and more vivid by reflecting light more directionally to the viewer’s eyes, instead of light scatter as in matte white materials.
+While this improves picture contrast and image quality in bright or dark environments, compared to matte white materials which bounce back light and affect contrast ratio, it may highlight certain artifacts, like laser speckle, that come from the projector’s light source.